owenthcarey/python-typescript-cpp-book/README.md

 ## Section 3.1: Introduction

-Python, one of the most versatile and widely used programming languages in the world, has established itself as a critical tool in the programmer's toolkit.
+Python, one of the most versatile and widely used programming languages in the world, has established itself as a critical tool in the programmer's tool kit.
 It is lauded for its simplicity and elegance, which not only make it an excellent starting point for beginners, but also a robust and powerful tool for professionals.
 Whether you're developing a web application, performing data analysis, or implementing a machine learning algorithm, Python offers a well-trodden path to accomplish these tasks effectively.

 Python's greatest strength lies in its ability to blend simplicity and power, making it easy for beginners to learn, yet sufficiently robust for experts to build complex, large-scale applications.
 This combination has enabled Python to permeate virtually every domain where coding is necessary, from academics and scientific research to industry-grade software and game development.